Knowing God’s Word

 • Hearing the Word without doing it is self-deception.
 James warns that the person who walks away unchanged has already begun to drift from God.

 • Blessing comes not from just knowing Scripture but from living it.
-The one who carefully and acts on what they find experiences true freedom.
+The one who looks carefully and acts on what they find experiences true freedom.

 • How often do you stop and honestly reflect on your life, and what do you usually find when you do?